-The site has been earmarked for housing in the GUDP.
+5.5 The site has been earmarked for housing in the GUDP.
 The Supplementary Planning Guidance: Planning and the Welsh Language states that community and linguistic statements are required for residential developments of five or more residential units on a site/land that has not already been designated for housing development in a development plan.
 Normally, therefore, as the site is designated for housing in the GUDP, there would be no requirement to submit a community and linguistic statement.
-However, following the 2011 Census, applicants are required to prepare an update in the form of a Community and Linguistic Statement.
-Therefore, the applicant was asked to submit a Community and Linguistic Statement; however, this had not been received when preparing the agenda.
+However, following the 2011 Census, applicants are required to prepare an update in the form of a Community and Linguistic Statement; however, this had not been received when preparing the agenda.
 However, when it will be received, and if its contents are acceptable, it could be considered that the proposal is in accordance with Policy A2 of the GUDP.